 What Is Virtual Onboarding?

-Virtual onboarding, also known as remote onboarding, refers to onboarding new employees without an in-person orientation.
-That means new hires are onboarded remotely through digital tools, technology, and online platforms.
+Virtual or remote onboarding refers to onboarding new employees without an in-person orientation.
+New hires are onboarded remotely through digital tools, technology, and online platforms.
 This allows firms to complete the traditional onboarding steps more efficiently.

 While it is particularly beneficial for remote workers, companies with multiple offices can also minimize in-person meetings and complete many tasks remotely.